 - LLELA Lecture Series

-- Friends of Furneaux Creek Nature Trail – Fourth Monday 7 pm
+- Friends of Furneaux Creek Nature Trail Meetings – 2nd Tuesday of the month at 7 pm

 - Audubon educational presentations

-- Bird and nature walks offered by nature centers, such as LLELA and Clear Creek
+- Bird and nature walks offered by nature centers, such as LLELA, Clear Creek, Furneaux Creek

 Fort Worth Nature Center and Refuge, Fort Worth